-* Click here for rating key
+Click here for rating key

     Mulate's Restaurant Review: Mulate's huge (40,000 square feet) restaurant and dance hall, lined with prints and artifacts, evokes the atmosphere of Louisiana's bayou country, especially for first-time visitors to New Orleans.
 Tables covered in red-checkered cloths dot the spacious dance floor, where patrons twirl and shuffle to the lusty sounds of live bands.
-Gastronomes will have to settle for a Cajun-inspired menu, which proves that ethnic food can be both fairly authentic and unpredictable in quality.
-The menu ranges from a crisp, minimally greasy baked duck that sports a fairly tasty gravy to dishes in liquid form, such as zydeco gumbo, a blend of okra, shrimp, chicken and a good version of andouille sausage.
+The Cajun-inspired menu proves that ethnic fare can be both fairly authentic and unpredictable in quality.
+The food ranges from a crisp, minimally greasy baked duck that sports a fairly tasty gravy to dishes in liquid form, such as zydeco gumbo, a blend of okra, shrimp, chicken and a good version of andouille sausage.
 The entrée list is a hotbed of inconsistency, and includes a blackened Gulf fish in a creamy crawfish sauce.
 Don’t expect a fancy wine list, but do take a look at the specialty drink lineup and its honest-to-goodness mint julep.
 At the tables, servers present dessert trays bearing such standards as bread pudding, pecan pie and Key lime pie.